Parenting and Children's Book Author

 Testing the Boundaries~What’s A Parent To Do?

-[Reprinted with permission from the introduction to The Gentle Parent: Discipline Tips, Tools, and Techniques by L.R.Knost available November 2013; Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages now available on Amazon and through other major retailers.]
+attitude[Portions reprinted from The Gentle Parent: Positive, Practical, Effective Discipline by L.R.Knost.
+Two Thousand Kisses a Day: Gentle Parenting Through the Ages and Stages and Whispers Through Time: Communication Through the Ages and Stages of Childhood now available on Amazon and through other major retailers.]

 1.)
 Remove the word ‘handle’ from your parenting vocabulary entirely.
 Your child isn’t a lion to be tamed or a dog to be trained!
 He’s a person, an individual with thoughts, interests, concerns, wants, and needs that are totally separate from yours.
 Respecting him as a separate individual not only models the value we need to place on others in our homes and communities, but also sets the stage for a mutually respectful relationship in his teen years and beyond.